 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in Saint Lucia, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-KPMO, a Barbados and Eastern Caribbean partnership, registered in Barbados, Antigua and Barbada, Saint Lucis and St. Vincent and the Grenadines, and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
-All rights
+© 2019 KPMO, a Barbados and Eastern Caribboan partnership, registered in Barbados, Antigata and Barbados, Saint Lucia and St. Vincent and the Orenadines, and a member firm of the KPMO network of independent member firms affiliated with KPMO International Cooperstive ("KPMO International"), a Swiss entity.
+All rights reserved.